Household Budgeting Checklist

 Household budgeting is about living within your means, saving money and being a little more frugal where possible.

 Keeping a track of your income and outgoings allows you to analyse your finances identifying if overspending.
-Help get a full picture of your finance limits.
+Help get a full picture of your financial limits.

-Gross income the amount of salary you get paid before any deductions are taken like taxes, health, pension.
-Net income is the left over amount after these deductions.
+Gross income is the amount of salary you get paid before any deductions are taken like taxes, health, pension.
+Net income is the leftover amount after these deductions.
 If self-employed you can have a fluctuating income so base it on an average income.

-Expenses have fixed cost elements and variable use your bank or credit card statements to help you figure out a list.
+Expenses have fixed cost elements and variables use your bank or credit card statements to help you figure out a list.

 Household Budgeting Checklist